goeiebook/creativelab/narrative.md

 ---

 After nearly a week with the ball I'd discovered several ways to throw and catch it.
 One method was to bounce it forward from behind; then catch it in a downturned palm of the throwing arm.
 In order for that to work the ball needed to be thrown with force.
 During one attempt it struck a pebble and ricocheted off the path.
-It landed in the middle of a jeweled bracelet.
-I would not have found the braclet if it weren't for the ball.
+It landed where a jeweled bracelet lay hidden in the grass.
+A material discovery.
 The bracelet was worthless, but my camera's sensor turned the copper and cubic zirconia into gold and diamonds.

 ![treasure][jewels]